bryanbraun/bryanbraun.github.io/_posts/2019-09-11-web-dev-nirvana-and-why-I-needed-to-let-go-of-reactjs-to-reach-it.md

 Historically, most NPM modules have published their code in a CommonJS format, which is usable by bundlers, but not by browsers.
 With ES6 modules growing in popularity, this is starting to change.
 Lots of 3rd-party libraries are available in ES6 module format, and for those that aren't, you have a few options:

 - **Import the global version of the package.** This can be loaded in a script tag or [an empty import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#Import_a_module_for_its_side_effects_only)).
-- **Use some tooling to do a one-time package conversion.** Pika can [turn ESM packages with CommonJS internal dependencies into web-friendly imports](https://www.pika.dev/blog/pika-web-a-future-without-webpack/).
+- **Use some tooling to do a one-time package conversion.** Snowpack can [turn ESM packages with CommonJS internal dependencies into web-friendly imports](https://www.pika.dev/blog/pika-web-a-future-without-webpack/).
 Packages that don't support ESM at all could probably be converted with [the right Rollup plugins](https://github.com/rollup/rollup-plugin-commonjs).
 - **Petition the author to create a ES6 bundle (or even better... submit a PR!.)** This could be as easy as [adding a `module` property to their package.json](https://github.com/rollup/rollup/wiki/pkg.module), or [tweaking their bundle settings](https://rollupjs.org/guide/en/#command-line-flags).
 I've had success asking a number of authors to do this, so if you're planning to ask, you can use [my issue](https://github.com/bryanbraun/anchorjs/issues/109) as a template.
 Remember to search open issues first... if somebody has already requested it, you can ask for a status update.

 _"Aren't native ES6 modules slow?
 So many HTTP requests!"_